-The Atlantic Is Awash With Far More Plastic, Than Previously Thought, Study Finds
+The Atlantic Is Awash With Far More Plastic Than Previously Thought, Study Finds

 By some measures, the plastic trash that's floating on the surface of the water only accounts for about 1% of the plastic pollution that humans generate.

-"If we are missing 99% of plastic that we thought we have put in, it has to be somewhere," explains Katsiaryna Pabortsava, a researcher at the National Oceanography Centre in the United Kingdom.
+"If we are missing 99% of plastic that we thought we have put in, it has to be somewhere," says Katsiaryna Pabortsava, a researcher at the National Oceanography Centre in the United Kingdom.

 She and her colleagues set out to look for the missing plastic debris.

-It's known that very small pieces of plastic, some of them too small to see with the naked eye, are present throughout the environment, including in drinking water, sea salt, beer and fish.
-Studies have found these tiny pieces, often called microplastics, deep in the Pacific Ocean and in the air above France's Pyrenees mountains.
+It's known that tiny pieces of plastic, some too small to see with the naked eye, are present throughout the environment, including in drinking water, sea salt, beer and fish.
+Studies have found these pieces, often called microplastics, deep in the Pacific Ocean and in the air above France's Pyrenees mountains.

 But it's been unclear how much tiny plastic pollution is accumulating in oceans.